The 10 Worst Detroit Suburbs For 2023

 /10

 If you live in Ecorse, most likely you struggle to make ends meet every month.
-It ranks as the 7th lowest Detroit suburb when it comes to residents making money.
+It ranks as the 8th lowest Detroit suburb for median household incomes.

 Ecorse is about 9.4 miles to downtown.